criwebtools/clipboard-paster/README.md

 # How it works

-When the REDCap form is rendered:
+## When the REDCap form is rendered ##

-1. If the full-width image view is selected in the EM settings, full-width containers are injected below each upload field marked with the @INLINE tag.
+1. If the full-width image view is selected in the EM settings, full-width containers are injected below *above* each upload field marked with the @INLINE tag.

-2. If the full-width notes field is selected in the EM settings, fuill-width containers are injected below each notes field, and the textarea input controls are relocated to them.
+2. If the full-width notes field is selected in the EM settings, fuill-width containers are injected *below* each notes field, and the textarea input controls are relocated to them.

-3. A 'mutation monitor' process is launched, that checks for changes in the UI such as new inline image renderings.
+3. If either of the full-width view options is selected in the EM settings, a 'mutation monitor' process is launched.
+The mutation monitor reacts to newly-rendered inline images, and fields that have been newly hidden or displayed via branching rules.
 The interval between mutation checks is 100ms.

-When the 'paste image' link is clicked, the following actions ensue:
+## When the 'paste image' link is clicked ##

 1. The contents of the clipboard are fetched by the Clipboard Web API (https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/read) and converted to a base64-encoded string using the FileReader Web API (https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL).